SimplyPhy/setCustomValidity-Quiz_Response/README.md

 # Udacity custom validation quiz
-A simple validation app made for "Building High Conversion Web Forms" course
+A simple validation app made for Udacity's "Building High Conversion Web Forms" course.

+Note: This app is only optimized for Chrome.

 For a direct link to the app, click [here](https://simplyphy.github.io/setCustomValidity-Quiz_Response/).